yp717/personal-site-v2/content/blog/How I added a Reading Progress Bar to my Gatsby Site/gatsbyjs-reading-progress-bar.md

 hero: "./hero.png"
 tags: ['gatsby', 'javascript', 'reading progress bar']
 posttype: 'blog'
-published: true
-description: The quickest way to add a reading progress bar to a GatsbyJS site
+description: The quickest way to add a reading progress bar to your GatsbyJS site
 ---

 This is how I added a scroll indicator on the top of my site that shows how far a user.
 One of the reasons I'm such a huge fan of Gatsby is its plugin eco-system.
 There are plenty of tutorials and ways to do this from scratch or using other libraries but today I'll run you through how I used the simplest new Gatsby plugin: Scroll Indicator.